|Home||Pauline||Howto Articles||Uniquely NZ||Small Firms||Search|

 In particular it is important/essential to include stretches on any muscles one has been working hard in cardiovascular exercise or resistance work.
 After working on the cross-trainer I do stretches for the leg muscles which would end up shorter and wider as they develop with exercise, like a steak cooking.
 The first is pulling the leg back up behind one with the same arm until a tension is felt.
 Initially I could not even reach the foot and had to use a towel looped down to foot.
 Now I can easily reach the left foot and bring it up to touch the buttock showing how much one can improve flexibility.
 The second involves the matching stretch on the calf muscles - One leg forwards and bent, the other back with the toe on the ground and stretching back until the tension can be felt in the front.
 Such stretches are held for 20-30 seconds and at a level of light pain which should stop within seconds of releasing the tension.

 Cardiovascular Equipment: The major item was an cross trainer (elliptical trainer) was manufactured by Horizon, a major manufacturer of both professional equipment (sold under a different name) and home equipment.
 This has received a lot of use since we bought it, Pete uses it most mornings at home for about 45 minutes, and it has proved very satisfactory other than not having any absolute calibration.
 It has Polar compatible heart rate monitoring system which has proved fully compatible with the Polar monitoring sensor belt.
-Our Horizon Andes 100 was bought half price as an end of line - if we had known how much use it would get we might have bought one which had readout of calory burn and a number of built in programs simulating walking up and down hills etc. The top range models have feedback mechanisms using the heart rate monitoring to adjust the loads to exercise at the optimum level which is a good safety mechanism.
+Our Horizon Andes 100 was bought half price as an end of line - if we had known how much use it would get we might have bought one which had readout of calorie burn and a number of built in programs simulating walking up and down hills etc. The top range models have feedback mechanisms using the heart rate monitoring to adjust the loads to exercise at the optimum level which is a good safety mechanism.
 Some even have simulated displays to show the sort of terrain you are supposed to be walking, running or cycling over which is a gimmick too far for us.
+Our Horizon Cross Trainer is still used as the central plank in the fitness program after 15 years and is still going strong and in practice its basic readouts are fine.

 Resistance (strength) training equipment: We have only bought the minimum of aids for strength training.
 We have set of small dumbbells really for use Pete's arm and a resistance band - a length of rubber with a handle at each end.
 In general free weights are better than fancy machines for exercise as the machines tend to be carefully designed to exercise a particular muscle but that is not what happens in real life and one also needs to develop the coordination and strengthen the minor muscles that stabilise the actions.
-To this end we also bought a 'Fitball' (Swiss Ball) - they are blown up balls circa 2 feet in diameter which you use as part of the exercises, sitting or lying on it whilst exercising forces far more muscles into use to maintain stability.
-We have more recently bought a larger cheap set of free weights (Argos again) which are not used a tremendous amount yet - they have weights which seem to be concrete filled vinyl.
-They are too clumsy for some exercises and we would recommend the more expensive ones with cast iron weights that are more compact and allow them to be used closer to the body.
+To this end we also bought a 'Fitball' (Swiss Ball) - they are blown up balls circa 2 feet in diameter which you use as part of the exercises, sitting or lying on it whilst exercising forces far more muscles into use to maintain stability (rarely used).
+We have more recently bought a larger cheap set of free weights (Argos again) - they have weights which seem to be concrete filled vinyl.
+They are too clumsy for some exercises and rarely/never used so we would recommend the more expensive ones with cast iron weights that are more compact and allow them to be used closer to the body.

 To discover what is required, practical and reasonable to extend ones life expectancy as much as possible and to audit ones current and desired physical activities and to reach and maintain a level of fitness to carry out those activities.